GetStream/Stream-Example-Vue-Cli/README.md

-# stream-example-vue-social-todos
+# Stream-Example-Vue-Cli

-> An example Social Todo List app built with vue.js
+> A sample app built with the Vue CLI.

 ## Project setup